phocks/devblog/content/2023-12-10-what-cargo-new-gives-you.md

 draft = false

 [taxonomies]
-tags = ["rust", "tutorial", "getting started", "hello world", "rustacean"]
+tags = ["Rust", "Tutorial", "Getting Started", "Hello World", "Rustacean"]
 +++

 [Last time] we used `cargo new` to generate a new Rust app.
 Let's take a look inside.